asifkd012020/open-itg-aws_runbooks/support/Runbook.md

 ### 1. Support Users and Roles defined following least privilege model
 `This Section will be updated soon.`

-### 2. Support access limited to Security Teams
+### 2. Support resources are Encrypted using CG Managed KMS Keys
 `This Section will be updated soon.`

-### 3. Support resources are Encrypted using CG Managed KMS Keys
-`This Section will be updated soon.`

-### 4. Support connections are Encrypted in transitusing TLS 1.2
+### 3. Support connections are Encrypted in transitusing TLS 1.2
 `This Section will be updated soon.`
 <br><br>